JSON vs XMLData FormatsJSON Tutorial

 }

-JSON's structure is minimalistic and relies on curly braces for objects and square brackets for arrays, making it compact and easy to navigate.
+JSON’s structure is minimalistic curly braces for objects, square brackets for arrays making it compact and easy to navigate.

 1.2 XML: Hierarchical and Markup-Based